Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: The cluster mass scale

 \subsection{Summary}

-The three mass bias priors are summarized in Table~\ref{tab:mass_priors}, and we will compare cosmological constraints obtained from each.
-We will assume Gaussian distributions for $1-b$ (gravitational shear) or $1/(1-b)$ (CMB lensing) with standard deviations given by the error column.
+The three mass bias priors are summarized in Table~\ref{tab:mass_priors}, and we will extract cosmological constraints from each one.
 We favour these three lensing results because of their direct comparison to the \Planck\ mass proxy.
+We will assume Gaussian distributions for $1-b$ (gravitational shear) or $1/(1-b)$ (CMB lensing), with standard deviations given by the error column.
+We adopt the CCCP mass calibration as our baseline, and give the CMB lensing result less weight in our interpretation because of its novelty and the ongoing studies of the issues mentioned in the previous section.